Cumbria shootings

-The Cumbria shootings was a shooting spree which occurred on 2 June 2010 when a lone gunman, taxi driver Derrick Bird, killed twelve people and injured eleven others in Cumbria, England, United Kingdom.
+The Cumbria shootings was a shooting spree that occurred on 2 June 2010 when a lone gunman, taxi driver Derrick Bird, killed twelve people and injured eleven others in Cumbria, England.
 Along with the 1987 Hungerford massacre and the 1996 Dunblane school massacre, it is one of the worst criminal acts involving firearms in British history.
 The shootings ended when Bird killed himself in a wooded area after abandoning his car in the village of Boot.

 The shootings began in mid-morning in Lamplugh and moved to Frizington, Whitehaven, Egremont, Gosforth, and Seascale, sparking a major manhunt by the Cumbria Constabulary, with assistance from Civil Nuclear Constabulary officers.
 Thirty crime scenes across Copeland were investigated.

 Queen Elizabeth II paid tribute to the victims, and the Prince of Wales later visited Whitehaven in the wake of the tragedy.
 Prime Minister David Cameron and Home Secretary Theresa May also visited West Cumbria.
 A memorial fund was set up to aid victims and affected communities.

 Timeline

 Targeted shootings

-In the early hours of Wednesday, 2 June 2010, Derrick Bird left his home in Rowrah, Cumbria, drove his Citroën Xsara Picasso to his twin brother David's home in Lamplugh, and shot him eleven times in the head and body with a .22 calibre rifle, killing him.
+In the early hours of Wednesday, 2 June 2010, Derrick Bird left his home in Rowrah, Cumbria, drove his 2006 Citroën Xsara Picasso taxi to his twin brother David's home in Lamplugh, and shot him eleven times in the head and body with a .22 calibre rifle, killing him.
+Four of those bullets exited David's body, causing a total of 15 entry or exit wounds.

 Bird then drove to Frizington, arriving at the home of his family's solicitor, Kevin Commons.
 Bird prevented Commons from driving away by firing twice with a double-barrelled shotgun – which he had earlier sawn off (the barrel and a saw being later found at his home) – hitting him once in the shoulder.
-Commons staggered out of his car and onto the entrance to his farmyard, where Bird killed him with two rifle shots to the head.
-Bird then moved on towards Whitehaven.
-A witness called the Cumbria Constabulary to report the Commons shooting, although her call was delayed by several minutes after she asked neighbours what she should do.
+Commons staggered out of his car and into the entrance to his farmyard, where Bird killed him with two rifle shots to the head.
+Bird then moved towards Whitehaven.
+A witness called the Cumbria Constabulary to report the Commons shooting; her call was delayed by several minutes after she asked neighbours what she should do.
 She also erroneously described Bird as being armed with an air rifle despite being able to hear the gunshots.